0x-wen/me_api_client/docs/QueryApi.md

 # create an instance of the API class
 api_instance = swagger_client.QueryApi()
-admin = 'admin_example' # str | admin is the admin address of the group policy. pagination_key = 'B' # str | key is a value returned in PageResponse.next_key to begin querying the next page most efficiently.
+pagination_key = 'B' # str | key is a value returned in PageResponse.next_key to begin querying the next page most efficiently.
 Only one of offset or key should be set. (optional) pagination_offset = 'pagination_offset_example' # str | offset is a numeric offset that can be used when key is unavailable.
 It is less efficient than using key.
 Only one of offset or key should be set. (optional) pagination_limit = 'pagination_limit_example' # str | limit is the total number of results to be returned in the result page.
 If left empty it will default to a value to be set by each app. (optional)